Congrats on the baby, new dad!

 And I wanted it to be good quality so that I could wear it forever and pass it down one day.
 I got a ring very similar to this one – because it is on the plain side and can be worn every day, and can also be stacked on top of my wedding bands should I choose.

-I know that a diamond ring is not what every new mom wants, or what every new dad wants to buy – and the following options are all much cheaper AND probably slightly more sentimental.
-(Although, if your lady is a diamond ring lady, I promise, she will find it sentimental.)
+I know that a diamond ring is not what every new mom wants, or what every new dad wants to buy – so consider beautiful plain silver bands engraved with baby’s name.

 Also, consider it’s longevity.
 Can you add to it with future children?

 This is also the perfect time to celebrate her new title – she’s never been called mommy before!

 Bring her coffee in the morning in something like this adorable “mommy” mug.
 A mug might not seem like an AH-mazing gift, but if your wife isn’t too into THINGS or if you want to take her something while she’s still in the hospital, this is such a cute thing to do.

 She’s never been called mommy before, and it will definitely make her smile.
 (This mug is hilarious, especially if you are planning to surprise her with something else.)